RussellGN/gum.inc/README.md

 # straightforward code

+1. make mobile nav more proffesional
-1. review about page
+2. review about page
-2. mobile nav
-3. mobile responsiveness
-4. polish
+3. polish

 ## look into once done